 (Users) Log in to Mobile using their Adobe ID.

 Each user must link the Analytics solution account from the Experience Cloud organization.

-To sign in to the Experience Cloud with an Adobe ID, type https://marketing.adobe.com in a browser.
+Sign in to the Adobe Experience Cloud with an Adobe ID.

 In the upper right corner, select the Analytics company name.